FELIX GRAHAM, ED.D.C.T.

 Felix Graham, ED.D.C.T., is an NYC-based musician, writer and teaching artist whose practice explores the juxtaposition of voice, gender & identity.
 He has had two careers as a performer: initially as a classical singer & pianist, then post-transition branching into cabaret/queer musical theatre, which included a role in Decadence, where he was the first openly trans-masculine singer to perform at the Friar’s Club.

-As a choral composer/director, his work explores ensemble singing as performance art, examining the shift in interpretation of the art music canon when performed by GNC voices/ensembles.
+As a composer/director, his work examines singing as performance art, exploring the sonic & emotional shift of the western canon when performed by GNC voices/ensembles.
 His first large-scale composition, Stations of the Lost: A Trans Requiem, was written as a subversion of the traditional liturgical memorial, using the gnostic poetry of the gender-bending occultist Alastair Crowley – the “wickedest man on earth.”
+Dr. Graham is currently in residence at The Flea (NYC), where his new work, The Passion of Miss de Marco, Unemployed Stenographer, explores historic queer narratives and the role of media in our understanding of queer icons.

 As a teaching artist, Dr, Graham works with trans/GNC singers and gives workshops nationally on trans voice, music & identity, and creating secure musical learning spaces for marginalized communities.
 He is currently the artistic director of TRANScend & founder of TRANScend Choral & Community Music Foundation – a non-profit dedicated to gender-inclusive music and music education in New York City.